 When people are at cross-purposes with themselves or others, that’s interesting!
 That’s conflict.

 Fiction is all about conflict—one hundred percent.
-But a light, playful banter can help us shake off stressful events—perhaps those in a preceding scene.
-Gentle reads keep it light throughout and appeal to readers who don’t want much stress.
+A light, playful banter can help us shake off stressful events—perhaps those in a preceding scene.
+Gentle reads keep it light throughout and appeal to readers who don’t want their blood pressure spiking too high.
 Nothing wrong with that.
 By contrast, a thriller or horror or fantasy work with cascading life-death struggles will really commandeer our attention.
 That’s riveting stuff.
-But, if adversity is too constant or too jarring, there’s risk we’ll lose hope for the characters we care about.
+But, if adversity is too constant or too jarring, there’s risk we’ll lose hope for the characters we’ve come to care about.
 Without that hope, we shut down, numb, in some instances suffering from PTSD—in which case, we’re probably not coming back for more.
 (Ahem, Walking Dead, Season 7, Episode 1).

 At the very least, when there’s intense conflict, adrenaline runs high and we can’t see or feel much else.
 It’s loud.